TravelByRocket/kj6-dev/content/atlas/class010.md

 ### Instructor

-I started off in Aerospace Engineering and have had quite a few experiences in a few different industries.
-I taught myself to be a developer but I built that on top of my design degree and my engineering degree.
-I continue to develop my own apps, which feels like a slow but very interesting process.
+I began my journey in Aerospace Engineering, which gave me a foundation of problem-solving and technical skills.
+I’ve ventured into several different industries since then, each adding to my experience and perspective.
+Although I’m a self-taught developer, my design and engineering background has been greatly shaped my approach to software development.

+I continue to work on developing my own apps—a process that, while sometimes slow, is fascinating and rewarding.
+Every step of the way, I’m constantly learning and applying new ideas, which I’m excited to share with you in this course.

 #### Background